ruuda/blog/posts/2015-10-04-neither-necessary-nor-sufficient.md

 These constructs bind resource lifetime to scope, so consequently they cannot be used when the resource has to outlive the current scope.
+For instance, a `using` block is of no use for disposable member variables.

 [real-world-haskell]: http://book.realworldhaskell.org/read/io.html#io.files